Narcotics

 A legal search typically requires one of the following:

-- The defendant's explicit permission.
+- The defendant's explicit permission

-- A valid search warrant issued by a judge.
+- A valid search warrant issued by a judge

-- Evidence found in "plain sight."
+- Evidence discovered in "plain sight"

 Can Possession Be Proven?